i-norden/roteiro-sdk/typescript/README.md

 # @roteiro/sdk

-TypeScript SDK for the Cairn/Roteiro API.
+TypeScript SDK for the Roteiro API.
 It mirrors the Python SDK in structure: a handwritten client for common workflows, domain namespaces for focused helpers, and a generated client for full OpenAPI coverage.

 Full guide: [`../docs/typescript.md`](../docs/typescript.md)

-Set `projectId` on `RoteiroClient` when you want requests and tile helpers scoped to a specific Cairn project.
+Set `projectId` on `RoteiroClient` when you want requests and tile helpers scoped to a specific Roteiro project.

 ## Install